-The buildingSMART International® Strategic Advisory Council As a member of the council, we help support openBIM® standards and adoption through technical and strategic guidance and in conversation with the global community of openBIM® adopters and advocates.
+The buildingSMART International[®] Strategic Advisory Council As a member of the council, we help support openBIM[®] standards and adoption through technical and strategic guidance and in conversation with the global community of openBIM[®] adopters and advocates.
+Helping AEC BIM workflows with interoperability add-ins, Autodesk provides and maintains free add-ins to support better data exchange between architects, engineers, contractors and all project stakeholders working in BIM.

-The Equalizer for CAD Development

-Open Design Alliance

-Our partnership with Open Design Alliance gives us access to ODA's IFC toolkit, allowing us to integrate new versions as they become ratified.

-Helping AEC BIM workflows with free Autodesk add-ins

-In addition to open data standards, Autodesk provides and maintains free add-ins to support better data exchange between architects, engineers, contractors, and owners working in BIM.

 LEARN MORE >

-KEYS TO AN OPEN AEC ECOSYSTEM